patrickltobing/cyclevae-vc-neuralvoco/egs/cyclevae_mcep_wavenet/README.md

 Set `STAGE 0` to accomodate your training/development/testing dataset list

+Set F0 and power threshold configuration files for each speaker in `conf/*.f0` or `conf/*.pow` (calculate speaker histogram with `STAGE init`)

 ## STAGE description

 `stage=0123` for data list preparation, feature extraction, statistics calculation, and pre-emphasis, respectively

+`stage=init` for histogram calculation of F0 and power statistics (for speaker F0 and power threshold configurations)

 `stage=4` for CycleVAE-based VC with mel-cepstrum training